-UK Financial Services firms have to provide the Financial Conduct Authority with data on the complaints they have received every 6 months, which the FCA then publish for all to see.
-How can a good complaints management process help financial firms with this somewhat painful requirement?
+UK Financial Services firms have to provide the Financial Conduct Authority (FCA) with data on the complaints they have received every 6 months, which the FCA then publish for all to see.
+How can good complaints management software help financial firms with this somewhat painful requirement?

 Prevent Future Complaints

 Of course you want to limit the number of complaints coming through in the first place.
 Collecting and analysing complaints data can help you to identify products that need improvement, or specific areas of the business that need to change.
 The FCA data shows the 5 most complained about products in 2019 H1 were (in order): PPI, Current accounts, Credit cards, Motor & Transport Insurance and Other general insurance.

 But what would the top 5 complaint areas for your business be?
 What is the detail behind your data?

 Monitoring complaints data helps to highlight any emerging issues or risks.

 Easy FCA Reporting

 Finally, you can make the process of reporting complaints data to the FCA as simple and efficient as possible.
 Our Workpro complaints management software includes regulatory reporting as a standard feature so you can produce FCA regulatory reports quickly and cost-effectively.